kj84park/English-Composition/Voca/2019/해커스토익기출보카/Day18.md

 ### 2.The hotel compensated the guest for the erroneous charge.

-### 3. Gusts are given a complimentary light breakfast.
+### 3. Guests are given a complimentary light breakfast.

 ### 7. The shop sells ice cream in a variety of flavors.